eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 # Alternative solution
-Macros Pyramids and macro Polyhedrons
+Macro Pyramids and macro Polyhedrons
 The addon manager does contain the same functions as macros.
 So if you have trouble installing the workbench, this is a suitable alternative.